commercelayer/examples/authentication/nextjs-auth0-sso/README.md

 ### Development

-Run the following command to compile and serve the Next.js app, starting the API server on port `3001` with hot-reload:
+Run the following command to compile and serve the Nextjs app, starting the API server on port `3001` with hot-reload:

 ```bash
 pnpm run dev